rubyworks/rulebow/README.md

 As the capable Ruby programmer, it probable doesn't require much explanation to understand the above code and what happened when you ran it.
-Just the same it can help to go over it with the proper terminology.
+Just the same, it can help to go over it with the proper terminology.
 Of course, the rules in our example are simplistic and they make some basic assumptions about a project, so you will want to modify these to suite your needs (or dispose of them and write fresh).
 Nonetheless, this example provides some clear examples of the basics of writing Fire scripts.

+The first line in the script defines the defauly ruleset.
+This is the ruleset the is executes when no specific ruleset is designated on the command line.
+In this case we see that it simply depends on two other rulesets, `test` and `manifest`.

-In the example we first create a *state* called `update_manifest?`.
+Nex in the example we create the `manifest` ruleset.
+In it we first create a *state* called `update_manifest?`.
 It simply checks to see if the list of files in the project's MANIFEST file matches the project files expected to be there.
 Notice it returns a boolean value, true or false.
 Along with this state we create a *rule* that uses the state by calling the `update_manifest?` method.
 This method was created by the state definition above.
-The *rule procedure* updates the MANIFEST file whenever the state return `true`, i.e. the manifest does not have the expected content.
+The *rule procedure* updates the MANIFEST file whenever the state returns `true`, i.e. the manifest does not have the expected content.

-At the end of our example script we create an additional rule.
+At the end of our example script we create an additional ruleset.
 This one does not reference a defined state.
-Instead it create a *file state* implicitly by passing a string argument to `rule`.
+Instead it creates a *file state* implicitly by passing a string argument to `rule`.
 A file state has a very simple and very useful definition.
 It returns `true` whenever a matching file has changed from one execution of `fire` to the next.